sage-code/maj/verbs.md

 Use termination 'uxa to make a noun.

 * jo  ser'upa uno jocu'xa = I was a player
-* nu ser'ufu ale jocu'xa = we will be all players
+* noi ser'ufu ale jocu'xa = we will be all players

 ## Top 10 verbs